terry06890/chrona/backend/hist_data/README.md

 ## Generate Event Data
 1. Obtain a Wikidata JSON dump in wikidata/, as specified in it's README.
 1. Run `gen_events_data.py`, which creates `data.db`, and adds the `events` table.
+    You might want to set WIKIDATA_FILE in the script to the dump file's name.

 ## Generate Popularity Data
 1. Obtain an enwiki dump and 'page view files' in enwiki/, as specified in the README.